Voice Science provides evidence based speech therapy for chronic cough in Melbourne, Canberra and online.

 Chronic cough (or chronic refractory cough) is a very frustrating condition that results in often constant, long term coughing without a known cause.
 This condition is diagnosed when your medical team can not identify a clear causing agent behind the persistent cough.
 Individuals with chronic cough often feel like they have exhausted all treatment options for eliminating the cough and may have had numerous medical examinations to rule out respiratory diseases like asthma, bronchospasm, gastroesophageal reflux, allergies, neurological conditions…

-The term chronic refractory cough or chronic cough is used to describe a cough that has lasted for more than eight weeks.
+The term chronic refractory cough, persistent or chronic cough is used to describe a cough that has lasted for more than eight weeks.

 Coughing can be so violent that it can lead to incontinence, vomiting or rib fracture.
 It also frequently leads to limitations on social participation and interaction and can result in social isolation and even depression when symptoms do not ease up.